Picathartes: Behaviour and ecology

 Rockfowl are generalised feeders, taking a wide range of invertebrate prey.
 Prey items include a range of insects, particularly beetles, termites, and ants, as well as millipedes, centipedes, earthworms, and gastropods.
 Frogs and lizards are also taken, but these are mostly fed to their chicks.
 Prey is taken both by foraging on the ground and in the trees.
 They will also forage in shallow flowing water for crabs.
 When foraging on the ground, they move forward with hops and bounds, then pausing to search for prey.
 The longish bill is used to turn over leaves and seize prey, but the feet are never used for either.
 Both species will follow swarms of ants in order to snatch prey fleeing the ants.

 Both species of rockfowl breed seasonally in the wet season.
 Where an area experiences two wet seasons in a year, they will breed twice in that year.
 Despite reports of cooperative breeding, it is now thought that they are exclusively monogamous, breeding in pairs.
 They are also commonly reported to be colonial, and will breed in colonies of up to seven pairs, but solitary breeders and smaller colonies of just two pairs are more common.
 The nest is made of mud attached to a cave roof or overhanging rock on a cliff.
 The nest is a cup-like structure of dried leaves, twigs and plant fibres set into dried mud.
 Two eggs are laid, 24 to 48 hours apart.
-Both parents participate in incubating the eggs, each taking 12-hour shifts before being relieved by their partner.
+Both parents participate in incubating the eggs, each taking a 12-hour shift before being relieved by its partner.
 It takes around 20 days for the eggs to hatch.
 Picathartes hatchlings are altricial at hatching, almost naked (a few feathers are present on the crown and back) and helpless.
 The chicks take around 25 days to fledge.